pelevesque/codemirror_implementations/README.md

 ## Editing

-You can modify a Code Mirror implementation by editing its editor.mjs file and then building its editor.bundle.js by running:
+You can modify a Code Mirror implementation by editing its editor.mjs file and then rebuilding its editor.bundle.js by running:

 ```bash
 npm start